-To boot from a USB device instead of a internal hard drive where you install the operating system, you'll have to move USB device ahead of the hard drive to has boot sequence priority.
-This tutorial will walk you through on how to boot from a password reset USB drive within a Windows computer (10, 8.1, 8, 7, Vista, XP, Server).
+To boot from a USB device instead of an internal hard drive where you install the operating system, you'll have to move USB device ahead of the hard drive to has boot sequence priority.
+This tutorial will walk you through on how to boot from a password reset USB drive within a Windows computer (11, 10, 8.1, 8, 7, Vista, XP, Server).

 Insert the password reset USB drive to computer and power on it.
 When Vender logo appears, press Boot Menu key (F12 in generally, check Keys for popular PCs in table below) repeatedly to enter Boot Menu, and then choose USB Flash Drive to boot from.
-If fail to enter Boot Menu, you can reboot and try again.
+If fail to enter Boot Menu (applying for Windows 10 and newer OS) , you can reboot and try again.

 Choosing either "USB xx" or "UEFI USB xx" option is OK.
 Be aware that the interface of Boot Menu may be slightly different on some computers.